jackstapleton/rdb-autoscaling/whitepaper.md

 ```

 `.sub.monitorMemory` compares the percentage memory usage of the server against two thresholds.
-These thresholds are set to two different global variables:
+These thresholds are set to two different global variables.

 1. `.sub.scaleThreshold`
 2. `.sub.rollThreshold`